OortCloud42/abyssians/docs/Actor.md

 func move_actor(delta, _direction)
 ```

-Moves object based on ....
+Moves object based on direction, usually based on user input or pathfinding code
+Currently used for player class with get_direction()